elfhosted/elfhosted.com/docs/how-to/spend-elfbuckz.md

 ---
-title: ElfBuckz - micropayments for microservices
+title: How to use ElfBuckz
 description: How to use ElfBuckz to manage your app subscriptinos
 ---